222ryan/Discord-Levels-Bot/README.md

 <p> Keep in note you will be required to have a MongoDB database.
-You can get one for free on their website. </p>
+You can get one for free on their website.
+To set the bot up with MongoDB, go inside levelsys.py and fill out the required information. </p>

 ![](https://cdn.discordapp.com/attachments/809363224663031829/809686324322762762/MOSHED-2021-2-12-7-23-56.gif)